lleevveell66/HyperClock/README.md

 HyperClock is a simple clock with weather and astral information displayed on any HDMI-capable display you want.
 HyperClock is a Python script running on a Raspberry Pi board.
-It has been tested to work on RPi B+, 2B, and 3B in Raspbian Wheezy and Jessie.
+It has been tested to work on RPi Zero, B+, 2B, and 3B in Raspbian Wheezy, Jessie and Stretch.
 I am sure it could work on any Linux system with Python, Pygame, and graphic capability, though.
 The reason I built it on RPis with huge HDMI TV displays is because I am as blind as a bat, these days.
 I have one in almost every room of my house, now.